 - What are its benefits?

-Prior to systems like eMaint arriving in the marketplace, if an organization wanted a CMMS solution, they were required to buy, build and maintain their own IT infrastructures.
+Before systems such as eMaint existed, if an organization wanted a CMMS solution, they had to buy, build, and maintain their own IT infrastructure.

 - Subscription basis

-- SaaS also offers a variety of practical uses that are otherwise impossible, such as:
+SaaS also offers a variety of practical uses that are impossible with other models, such as:

-- Managing maintenance in-the-field, on a tablet or iPhone with mobile applications such as eMaint’s MX Mobile.
+- Managing maintenance in the field, on a tablet or smartphone, using mobile applications such as eMaint’s MX Mobile

 - Taking pictures of broken equipment

-- Recording a video of best practices for repairing assets
+- Recording video of best practices for repairing assets

-- Sharing this content with your entire organization with the click of a button
+- Sharing content with your entire organization with the push of a button

-The world is moving toward web-based maintenance more and more everyday.
-Web-based CMMS and the SaaS model help improve the bottom line, across the board.
-With CMMS such as eMaint, there is no software or hardware for you to purchase, install or maintain.
-This makes deployment of the system faster, easier and cheaper.
+A cloud-based CMMS is as effective as on-premise systems available, while also offering additional advantages.
+With a web-based maintenance management CMMS such as eMaint, there is no software or hardware for you to purchase, install, or maintain.
+This makes deployment of the system faster, easier, and cheaper.

-- Web-based CMMS only require a simple, low-cost for implementation
+- Cloud-based CMMS systems require only a simple, low cost for implementation

-- No capital outlay: subscription fees can be paid on a monthly basis, with software support built right in at no extra cost
+- No capital outlay: Subscription fees can be paid on a monthly basis, with software support built right in at no additional cost

-- Lower Total Cost of Ownership (TCO) and a higher Return on Investment (ROI).
+- Lower Total Cost of Ownership (TCO) and higher Return on Investment (ROI)